code123-tech/Low-Level-Design-Questions/Behavioral_Desing_pattern/Observer/README.md

-# Here we are dealing with Observer Design Pattern.
+# Observer Design Pattern.

-## Observer Pattern Basically consist of two main things, Observable(Subject: the thing which is being observed), Observer(people who observe subject.)
+Observer Pattern Basically consist of two main things,
+  - Observable(Subject: the thing which is being observed),
+  - Observer(people who observe subject.)

 ## Observer Pattern: Advantages and Disadvantages
 - The code is more maintainable because it is less coupled between the observable classes and their dependencies (the observers).